Emergency Care: Don’t put it off

 This guidance is provided for your safety and the safety of our patients, visitors and staff at Northampton General Hospital.
 We would ask you to please follow this guidance to protect and respect.

-- Wash or gel your hands regularly
+• Wash or gel your hands regularly

-- Reschedule your appointment if you have any symptoms of COVID
+• Reschedule your appointment if you have any symptoms of COVID

-We are also reminding our visitors to please not come to the hospital site if they have any symptoms of COVID, coughs colds, vomiting or diarrhoea.
-If visitors do come to the hospitals with any symptoms, they will be asked to leave.
+We are also reminding our visitors to please not come to the hospital site if they have any symptoms of COVID, coughs colds, vomiting or diarrhoea, unless they need to access urgent medical care.
 We would also ask that anyone who has tested positive for COVID does not visit the hospital unless they need urgent medical care.
-We know that it’s hard to not see loved ones, however video calls are still available at both sites.
-Please see further details on the hospital’s website.

 Visitors to all areas must: